tilmanschweitzer/100-days-of-code/README.md

 * It not necessary to make everything immutable, but Suppliers can help to provide new instances for every potentially concurrent operations.

+## Day 14

+Remove coupling to static Files functions allow tests without mocking static functions.
+The implementation relied on the methods Files.readLines and Files.walk.
+With this dependency to the global state of the file system it is hard to tests parts of the functionality.
+Therefore, I added interfaces to remove the direct dependency to these static functions

 ## Idea Backlog